percona/everest-operator/docs/proposals/001-DatabaseCluster-Templates/proposal.md

 Define consumer convention (format, procedure) for `dbaas-operator` to get the template and create DatabaseCluster CR adjusted by its parameters.

-Provide implementation in `dbaas-controller` to find, get, merge template and provide expected DatabseCluster with correct parameters.
+Provide implementation in `dbaas-controller` to find, get, merge template and provide expected DatabaseCluster with correct parameters.

 ### Non-Goals